ecoisilva/ecoisilva.github.io/content/about.md

   - [`AKDE_minireview_ms`](https://github.com/ecoisilva/AKDE_minireview), a review and tutorial to autocorrelated home range estimation using R.

 💡 I’m looking to collaborate on:
-  - Projects related to the animal movement analyses or the study design of tracking projects.
+  - Projects related to animal movement analyses or study design of tracking projects.
 I am also really interested in anything to do with wildlife-vehicle collisions or wildlife-road interactions.
 If you’re looking for collaborations, assistance or advice in these areas, feel free to reach out— I’d be happy to help!

 Other work:
 [Google Scholar profile](https://scholar.google.com/citations?hl=en&user=dRvr6IYAAAAJ&view_op=list_works&sortby=pubdate) | [ORCID](https://orcid.org/0000-0003-4850-6193)